mmenavas/marvel/README.md

 - Install module.
 - Configure API keys at `/admin/config/marvel/settings`.
 - Go to `marvel/search` and find your favorite marvel super hero.

-Demo:
-A (demo site)[https://master-7rqtwti-joc4cbfcznznc.us-2.platformsh.site/] has been set up on Platform.sh.